WordPress Login URL and Admin Dashboard Guide

 Bluehost also provides automated backups to keep your site’s data secure:

 • Access backups through the Backup section in your Bluehost dashboard.
+If lockouts persist, sign in via Bluehost login and restore the latest clean backup.

 • If needed, restore your site to a previous state, protecting your work from data loss due to accidental deletions, hacks or plugin conflicts.
+You can also use the Bluehost WordPress login to reach the dashboard and trigger the restore.

 Bluehost’s integrated tools make managing and securing your WordPress admin area simple, helping you focus on building your site without worrying about technical complexities.